Danny Andrew

-Daniel Kenny Andrew (born 23 December 1990) is an English footballer, who plays as a defender for club Exeter City.
+Daniel Kenny Andrew (born 23 December 1990) is an English footballer, who plays as a defender for club Fleetwood Town.
 Predominantly a left-back, Andrew can also operate at centre-back, often in a back three.

 Andrew is a free kick specialist.
 He began his career with Peterborough United and following loan spells with Tamworth, Kidderminster Harriers and Cheltenham Town he joined the latter permanently.
 He has since gone on to play for Mansfield Town, Cambridge United, Gloucester City, Macclesfield Town, Grimsby Town and Doncaster Rovers.

 Club career

 Peterborough United

 Andrew developed through the youth system at Peterborough United.
 Injuries to Scott Griffiths and Jamie Day saw Andrew play the final two games of Peterborough's 2009–10 season.
 He made his debut in a 1–0 defeat at home to Blackpool.
 He continued at left-back for the final game of the season away to Plymouth Argyle which ended in a 2–1 win for Peterborough.

 Andrew was not offered a new contract at London Road and therefore left the club.